Canada Permanent Trust Building

 The Canada Permanent Trust Building (now known as "The Permanent") is an 18-storey office building located at 320 Bay Street, in downtown Toronto.
 It was designed by the architect Henry Sproatt and completed in 1930.
 The building was constructed as the headquarters of Canada Permanent.

+History

+The building was opened on the 75th anniversary of the Canada Permanent Mortgage Corporation, March 1, 1930.
+The company had moved from another building in Toronto into the "more modern and commodious headquarters", which stood 18 1/2 stories high along Bay Street.

 Heritage information

 The building is designated under Part IV of the Ontario Heritage Act since November 26, 1975.
 There is also a heritage easement agreement on the building, Registered C440805, since January 7, 1988.
 The building has a heritage designation plaque to inform the public, placed in 1978.